Malay Das

 Review Editor for Plant Abiotic Stress, Frontiers in Plant Science since June, 2022- til to date [https://loop.frontiersin.org/people/352469/overview]

-- Principal Investigator of CSIR project on "Identification and phylogenetic characterization of genes regulating unique flowering behavior in tree bamboo" (2014-2018)
+Project 1.
+Principal Investigator of CSIR project on "Identification and phylogenetic characterization of genes regulating unique flowering behavior in tree bamboo" (2014-2018)

-- Principal Investigator of Alexander von Humboldt Foundation (Germany) sponsored project on "Evolutionary and functional characterization of important flowering genes identified from a rarely flowering Indian bamboo (Bambusa tulda)", Collaborating partner: Prof. Annette Becker, Justus-Liebig-Universität Gießen Institut für Allgemeine Botanik Gießen (2019-2022)
+- Project 6: Principal Investigator of Alexander von Humboldt Foundation (Germany) sponsored project on "Evolutionary and functional characterization of important flowering genes identified from a rarely flowering Indian bamboo (Bambusa tulda)", Collaborating partner: Prof. Annette Becker, Justus-Liebig-Universität Gießen Institut für Allgemeine Botanik Gießen (2019-2022)

 (B) Current research Areas